 A variety of factors can affect the outcome of a worker’s compensation claim.
 Filing a claim in a timely fashion, correctly and completely, and not missing any scheduled doctor’s appointments will get your case off to a good start.
 Most common reasons for rejected claims happen as a result of errors in filing.

 Injured workers should not expect to get financial compensation for their injury.
 Worker’s compensation is not punitive, and is intended only to prevent financial loss to workers who are injured on the job.
 Awards will focus on paying medical bills, physical therapy and needed devices, covering medications and other health care-related expenses.
 Additionally, worker’s compensation coverage will pay a portion of lost wages due to workplace accidents.

 A typical award will look at the long-term impact of an injury on a persons ability to work, and in some cases, an injured worker will be compensated for the potential loss of future earnings as a result of their workplace accident.

 Injuries that are caused by negligence by the employer can sometimes trigger both a worker’s compensation claim and an negligent personal injury claim, for which the injured worker may receive compensation for pain and suffering, along with much higher awards.

 In virtually all cases, an injured worker who hires a lawyer to assist with their worker’s compensation claim will receive better medical care and higher award amounts.
 In some cases, awards might be fifty percent or more above handling a claim without an attorney.

 Our attorney’s will consult with you about your case, free of charge, and will advise you on the best course of action.
-The workers compensation attorneys will make sure you are receiving the care and benefits you deserve and will fight on your behalf to ensure long term health and a speedy recovery.
+Our workers compensation attorneys will make sure you are receiving the care and benefits you deserve and will fight on your behalf to ensure long term health and a speedy recovery.